Getting started with UWP app development on Xbox One

 Before you start you will need to do the following:

-- Set up a PC with Windows 10.
+- Set up a PC with the latest version of Windows 10.

 - Have at least five gigabytes of free space on your Xbox One console.

 Setting up your development PC

 Install Visual Studio 2015 Update 3 or Visual Studio 2017.

 If you're installing Visual Studio 2015 Update 3, make sure that you choose Custom install and select the Universal Windows App Development Tools check box – it's not part of the default install.
 If you are a C++ developer, make sure that you choose Custom install and select C++.